 How To Store Coleslaw

-If you have a large container or made a big batch, it’s best to scoop as much as you need for the meal and refrigerate the rest immediately.
+If you made a big batch, it’s best to scoop as much as you need for the meal and refrigerate the rest immediately.

 If you’ve tried making coleslaw in bulk but ended up with a watery salad, you can try the following instead: